Gamay Botany Bay

 Over more than ten years, the Port Authority of NSW has undertaken significant ecological monitoring around the Penrhyn Estuary and Foreshore Beach areas of Botany Bay, including monitoring the health and extent of local seagrass meadows.

-In late 2016, Port Authority invested $3.7 million to construct three groynes along Foreshore Beach to mitigate beach erosion, sediment transport and to stabilise sediments to protect and improve conditions for seagrass.
+In late 2016, Port Authority invested $3.7 million to construct three groynes along Foreshore Beach to mitigate beach erosion, sediment transport, and to stabilise sediments to protect and improve conditions for seagrass.

 The great news is their work and investment to stabilise sediment movement on the seafloor has already seen the ecological recovery and re-establishment of Zostera and Halophila seagrasses in the area, signalling conditions may now be favourable to re-establish Posidonia.